 Next, take photos of the check -- front and back.
 Most iPhone applications for depositing checks make it easy by telling you what to do, and when.
 A check-shaped window will appear, and you’ll center the check in that window.
 As you snap a picture, your iPhone’s camera shutter should confirm that a photo was taken.

 After you take photos, confirm that they are clear.
 Again, your banking application will most likely guide you through this process, asking for verification before submitting the images.
-You may have to verify the account number and routing numbers, which the app will automatically read from the check (see Parts of a Check for help figuring out where these numbers are).
+You may have to verify the account number and routing numbers, which the app will automatically read from the check.
 If something doesn’t look right, you can always take another picture.